mindspore-ai/docs/docs/lite/api/source_en/api_cpp/mindspore.md

 \#include &lt;[context.h](https://gitee.com/mindspore/mindspore/blob/master/include/api/context.h)&gt;

-Derived from [DeviceInfoContext](#deviceinfocontext), The configuration of the model running on the NPU.
-This option is only valid for MindSpore Lite.
+Derived from [DeviceInfoContext](#deviceinfocontext), the configuration of the model running on the NPU.
+This class is only valid for MindSpore Lite.

 ### Public Member Functions